For most planning and related applications, you will need to pay a fee.

 Paying for your planning application

-- Online by credit or debit card through the Pay for it section of our website
+If you are applying by post or email, you can pay online by credit or debit card through the Make a payment section of our website

 For security reasons, please never send cash by post.

 What happens if you pay the wrong fee

 If you send in an application with the wrong fee, the application will be invalid we will stop processing it.